 Similarly, a few key elements distinguish business coaching from mentoring.

 - Business coaching is typically more psychological than business consulting, as business mentoring is less focused on the practical side of organizational challenges.
 Instead, it is more concerned with giving advice and leading by example.

-- A business coach will also roll his sleeves and get into your betterment plan headfirst with you, while a business mentor might give you a good example by running his own business and highlighting the things that you can take as a lesson.
+- A business coach will also roll up his sleeves and get into your betterment plan headfirst with you, while a business mentor might give you a good example by running his own business and highlighting the things that you can take as a lesson.